davidnoq/Foodcraft/sprint3.md

 -

 **Backend**
-- added an integer array to the user struct for adding recipe IDs
+- added an integer array to the user struct for adding recipe IDs (later revised)
 - fixed unit tests that required authorization
+- updated the `Recipe` struct to include a `userId` field, enabling relationships between the recipe and user collections
 # List unit tests for frontend
 - Used Cypress component tests for unit testing
 - Search component isolated and tested buttons, increments, visual texts, and type function